 Q: When does the ship set sail and arrive?

-A: You can board the ship as early as 11 AM but NO later than 2 PM on September 13th.
-You can expect to leave around 9 or 10 AM on September 16th.
-The cruise line suggests you not book outgoing travel before noon if you’re leaving out of Miami, or 1 PM if you’re leaving out of Ft.
-Lauderdale.
-We strongly suggest that folks with longer itineraries consider booking a reduced-price hotel room with us at our host hotel for the evening of the 12th.
-We’ll have a special reception and party for cruise attendees, and you can enjoy a drink and music from our KCRW DJ.
+A: You can board the ship as early as 11 AM but NO later than 2 PM on Friday July 25th.
+You can expect to leave the ship around 9 or 10 AM on July 28th.
+The cruise line suggests you not book outgoing travel before 1 PM if you’re flying out of Orlando International Airport.
+We strongly suggest that folks with longer itineraries consider booking a reduced-price hotel room with us at our host hotel for the evening of the 24th.
+We’ll have a special reception and party for cruise attendees, and you can enjoy a drink and music from our DJ.

 Q: Is the cruise family-friendly?

 A: The cruise is family friendly; the shows are not.
 Our comedy shows in particular will have strong language and adult themes.
-In our estimation, they’d be fine for wordly teenagers, but not appropriate for kids.
+In our estimation, they’d be fine for worldly teenagers, but not appropriate for kids.
 It is, of course, your kids and your call.
 Our concert will be… a rock concert.
 That said, the ship has free activities for children three and over all day long, parent-supervised activities for infants and young toddlers, and baby sitting available until late at night for a very affordable rate ($10/hour and less).
 Also, the cruise line does not allow children under 6 months of age or women who are more than 24 weeks pregnant to go on the cruise.
-Click here if you’d like to check out the family options & book a room for your family, or email Amanda if you have any specific questions or concerns.
+If you’re interested in bringing your family, email Amanda to learn more about the available options.

 Q: Will there be group activities on board ship?

 A: Absolutely!
-We’ve got John Hodgman, Chuck Bryant and Jesse Thorn on board to coordinate some fun, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
+We’re coordinating some fun activities, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
 If past evidence is any guide, our attendees will be planning some group activities themselves.
-Specifics will be announced closer to the event.
+Specifics will be announced as we get closer to the sail date.

 Q: How are rooms assigned?

 A: As on all cruises, your ticket is based on double occupancy.
-You’ll get you a berth in a room with a special bed that’s designed to split in two as necessary.
+It’ll get you a berth in a room with a special bed that’s designed to split in two as necessary.
 If you’re traveling with someone else, you’ll share a room with that person.
 If you’re traveling alone, we’ll assign you a roommate.
-When you register, be sure to let us know your, uhm, party preferences so we can make sure to put compatible folks together.
-If you’d like a solo room, they’re certainly available, but are more expensive.
+When you register, be sure to let us know your evening proclivities so we can make sure to put compatible folks together.
+If you’d like a room alone, they’re certainly available, but are more expensive.

 Q: What’s included in my registration?